Choosing a name

 All corporate names must satisfy the federal corporate name requirements.
 However, this does not prevent your corporation from carrying on business using the present name in the province where the name is registered.

-No publication or information issued by Corporations Canada is intended to replace professional advice.
+No information issued by Corporations Canada is intended to replace professional advice.